JuliaLang/julia/doc/stdlib/base.rst

 .. function:: integer(x)

    Convert a number or array to integer type.
 If ``x`` is already of integer type it is unchanged, otherwise it converts it to the default integer type on your platform.

-.. function:: isinteger(x)

-   Test whether a number or array is of integer type

 .. function:: signed(x)